-- VII.
-If a repeat intra-articular facet joint injection with synovial cyst aspiration is needed the following is required: - A. The previous facet joint injections/medial ranch blocks resulted in at least 50% pain relief for at least 12 weeks following the facet joint injection/medial branch block. - VIII.
-Based upon our criteria and assessment of the peer-reviewed literature, performance of a facet joint injection or medial branch block is considered not medically necessary for ANY of the following indications: - A. The injection/block is performed without the use of fluoroscopic or CT guidance. - B. The individual has untreated radiculopathy (other than radiculopathy caused by a facet joint synovial cyst). - C. A radiofrequency joint denervation/ablation procedure (i.e., facet neurotomy, facet rhizotomy) is not being considered. - D. The facet joint injection is performed at a fused posterior spinal motion segment. - E. The injection/block is performed on the same day of service as other injections (e.g., epidural steroid, sacroiliac). - F. Injections/blocks are being performed on more than three contiguous spinal joint levels (with the exception of an intervening fused segment). - G. For repeat therapeutic facet joint injections/medial branch blocks in the absence of at least 50% pain relief for at least twelve (12) weeks. - H. An additional diagnostic injection/block is being performed at the same level(s) as a prior successful radiofrequency denervation/ablation procedure. - I. The injection/block is of the atlanto-occipital articulation and/or atlanto-axial articulation. - J. The injection is subsequent to the initial injection (i.e., therapeutic injection), unless performed as a second confirmatory block (see Policy Guideline III) or as an alternative to radiofrequency ablation/neurotomy treatment (see Policy Statement III-IV). - K. Clinical findings and imaging studies suggest other obvious cause of the pain (e.g., central spinal stenosis with neurogenic claudication/myelopathy; foraminal stenosis or disc herniation with concordant radicular pain/radiculopathy; infection; tumor; fracture; pseudoarthrosis; or pain related to spinal instrumentation). - IX.
-Based upon our criteria and assessment of the peer-reviewed literature, a facet joint injection or medial branch block has not been medically proven to be effective and, therefore, is considered investigational, when ANY of the following applies: - A. Injectates other than anesthetic, corticosteroid, and/or contrast agent (e.g., biologics [platelet rich plasma, stem cells, amniotic fluid]) are administered alone or in combination. - B. The injection is performed under ultrasound guidance. - C. The treatment of the L5 S1 facet joint is used for the diagnosis and/or treatment of sacroiliac joint (SIJ) mediated pain.
+- B. The individual has untreated radiculopathy (other than radiculopathy caused by a facet joint synovial cyst). - C. A radiofrequency joint denervation/ablation procedure (i.e., facet neurotomy, facet rhizotomy) is not being considered. - D. The facet joint injection is performed at a fused posterior spinal motion segment. - E. The injection/block is performed on the same day of service as other injections (e.g., epidural steroid, sacroiliac). - F. Injections/blocks are being performed on more than three contiguous spinal joint levels (with the exception of an intervening fused segment). - G. For repeat therapeutic facet joint injections/medial branch blocks in the absence of at least 50% pain relief for at least twelve (12) weeks. - H. An additional diagnostic injection/block is being performed at the same level(s) as a prior successful radiofrequency denervation/ablation procedure. - I. The injection/block is of the atlanto-occipital articulation and/or atlanto-axial articulation. - J. The injection is subsequent to the initial injection (i.e., therapeutic injection), unless performed as a second confirmatory block (see Policy Guideline III) or as an alternative to radiofrequency ablation/neurotomy treatment (see Policy Statement III-IV), or - K. Clinical findings and imaging studies suggest other obvious cause of the pain (e.g., central spinal stenosis with neurogenic claudication/myelopathy; foraminal stenosis or disc herniation with concordant radicular pain/radiculopathy; infection; tumor; fracture; pseudoarthrosis; or pain related to spinal instrumentation). - VIII.
+Based upon our criteria and assessment of the peer-reviewed literature, a facet joint injection or medial branch block has not been medically proven to be effective and, therefore, is considered investigational, when ANY of the following applies: - A. Injectates other than anesthetic, corticosteroid, and/or contrast agent (e.g., biologics [platelet rich plasma, stem cells, amniotic fluid]) are administered alone or in combination. - B. The injection is administered under ultrasound guidance. - C. The treatment of the L5 S1 facet joint is used for the diagnosis and/or treatment of sacroiliac joint (SIJ) mediated pain.